 On a large property in northwestern Connecticut, we designed this modern house to frame a long view to the south.
-The property is accessed by a long curving driveway through the densely wooded site.
+The property is accessed by a curving driveway through the densely wooded site.
 Upon arrival at the pea gravel parking area, visitors walk on a stone path through an opening in a historic stone fence to reach the house, a subtle threshold that heightens awareness of the landscape.
 Inside, the expansive view of the rolling grassy hills and the pool are revealed.

 The rigorously-modern composition of glass and blackened wood contrasts with the rustic wooded hillside and old stone walls on the property.
 The house offers numerous other physical and visual connections to the meadow outside and mountains beyond.